FlorentRicci/azure-labs/01 - Realtime Sentiment Analysis/README.md

 ![](./images/logicApps-startFromBlank.png "Start from blank Logic App")

 ### Add a trigger that receives specific tweets
+This Logic App must fire each time a tweet contains a certain key word.

 * Add the trigger _When a new tweet is posted_ and authenticate with your Twitter account.
 Provide _#happy_ as the hashtag to search for and poll every second.

 ![](./images/logicApps-addTrigger.png "Add trigger")

 ### Send the tweets to Event Hubs
+This Logic App has to send the captured tweets to Event Hubs.

 * Below the trigger, click on _New step_ to add an action to send to Event Hubs via the _Send event_ action.
 Connect the action to the previously created Event Hub namespace.